‘Fake error’ about immutable values when using popFirst() on Array

 Your system has run out of application memory HUR HUR HUR

 I hate this dialog with the fire of a thousand suns.
-When this appears, it basically means one (or both) of two things: Some application went nuts and chewed through all your memory and/or disk space. macOS got itself into a darkly comical & embarrassing deadlock.
-Quitting any of the listed applications is rarely the correct … Read more
+When this appears, it basically means one (or both) of two things: Quitting any of the listed applications is rarely the correct move.
+It’s often enough the case that none of them are the root cause, and you can kill all of them if you… Read more

 Nikon SnapBridge